5 Tips To Help You Create The Foundation For A Timeless Brand

 When we think of timeless brands what comes to mind?

 Coca-Cola is usually one of the first brands we picture.
-Followed by maybe Nike and a slew of banks, fast-food chains, and even car companies among others.
+Followed by maybe Nike, Starbucks and a slew of banks, fast-food chains, major retailers, and even car companies among others.
 When it comes to the elements of these brands that have made them a lasting success, there are so many things we could discuss.
 But when it comes down to it, if you're a smaller business or brand, there are only a few elements you need to start with.

 Simply put, creating the foundation for a timeless brand is a lot simpler than growing it.
 The Nike logo was nothing until it was utilized in dozens (and now thousands) of marketing campaigns and generations of physical products.
 Your small business probably hasn't created more than five marketing campaigns, and a handful of products.

 So in order to get started on the long trek towards a truly timeless brand, here's what you need to do with your initial design and positioning:

 1. Start with a name that's creative and memorable, yet vague.